 We stayed in the Mantenga area of Swaziland, our lodge coming with a dramatic view of the infamous Execution Rock.
 The restaurant terrace was regularly the stage for skirmishes between naughty Vervet Monkeys who would swing down from trees in a bid to steal whatever they could and lodge staff using home-made catapults to scare them away.
 One evening we walked down to Mantenga village, nestled in the Ezulwini Valley, to experience what every traveller comes to this place for: the mesmerising Swazi dancers who, in traditional cultural dress dance, sing, beat drums and blow horns.
 Disconcertingly our descent down into the valley passed a number of "Beware Crocodile" signs and so, on our return journey we cheekily flagged down a passing pick-up truck, driven by staff of the Swaziland National Parks department, who were more than happy for us to sit in the tray at the back and whizz us to the top of the hill.

 Swaziland was a pleasant surprise and so unlike South Africa and Lesotho before it.
 It was a land full of character and stylish cool, a land of vivid cultural colour firmly looking to the future.
-I just hope that in its race to develop and modernise it doesn't sell out to China and lose those things which make it a special place in which to be.
+I just hope that in its race to develop and modernise it doesn't sell out to China and lose those things which make it special.

 A characterful window in Mbabane which speaks so much of Africa.